 These properties specify band heights.
-Use the MinBandPanelRowCount and BandPanelRowHeight properties to set the initial number of band rows and these rows' heights.
+Use the MinBandPanelRowCount and BandPanelRowHeight properties to set the initial number of band rows and the heights of these rows.
 Then, you can stretch a band vertically across multiple rows by setting its RowCount property.
 If the AutoFillDown setting is enabled, a band automatically stretches vertically to consume any available space below.

 Provide access to common and individual appearance settings, applied to band headers.

-Similarly to columns, you can anchor bands to left and right sides of a View.
-Such bands are called fixed and remain in place as end-users scroll through the View.
+Similar to columns, you can anchor bands to the left and right sides of a View.
+Such bands are called fixed bands, and they remain in place as users scroll through the View.

-Related API * GridBand.Fixed - anchors a band to either side of a View.
+GridBand.Fixed — Anchors a band to either side of a View.

 Column Layout in Advanced Banded Views